 The next most natural and inclusive form of walnut would be those still in the shell.
 You might buy walnuts in the shell if you like the way they look in a bowl or want to slow the pace of your snacking.
 About a third of US production is sold this way (NASS 2014).
 The hard shells are derived from the ovary, so in botanical terms the shells are part of the fruit proper (pericarp, and specifically endocarp).
 The shell layer starts out as living tissue whose cells have soft walls and the capacity for growth.
 As the walnut fruits reach full size, however, the specialized cells of the shell start to thicken their own walls by adding layers from the inside, until the living part of each cell is reduced to a tiny little pocket inside a ridiculously well defended fortress.
 Eventually the cells cannot communicate with the outside world and they die.
 If you harvest walnuts right after John-the-Baptist day, though, the shell will still be alive and soft, and the nuts will be easy to cut.

 The most prized part of a walnut fruit is the rich oily seed inside.
 The fat brain-shaped walnut halves are mostly the cotyledons, which would have become the first leaves of a walnut seedling had the seed been allowed to germinate.
+[As reader Dianne points out below, the cotyledons in this species stay below ground and do not photosynthesize, but rather provide nutrients to the seedling.
+You would not see them above ground, as with a common bean cotyledon, for example.]
 The central body of the walnut embryo lies along the tear-drop shaped area where the two halves were joined in the shell.
 The seed is covered with a thin brown seed coat, shot through with branching veins that once carried nutrients to the developing seed.
 That seed coat also contains a lot of phenolic compounds, and at least one of them can leach into dough and give bread a purple cast.

 If the husk were derived from ovary tissue alone, the fruit would be called a drupe; however only the very inner part of the husk comes from the ovary.
 Surrounding that layer are four thick sepals fused side-to-side, which are in turn covered by a layer of fused bracts.

 To me, the husk of a young fruit looks like a thick green sweater over a green shirt, with the tips of the sepals emerging liked a popped collar.
 (Stretching the comparison, the ovarian layer might be the undershirt you never see.)
 All that extra-ovarian tissue has led most botanists to classify walnuts as pseudo-drupes.
 In this way, the walnut is similar to its cousin, the pecan, albeit simpler.
 (The pecan husk splits open, further complicating the fruit type.
-See here for more of that story.)
+See here for more of that story.
+It also turns out that J. regia is probably the only walnut species with a splitting husk.
+Things are getting really complicated now.)

 Loving and hating the husks